-Lynn has been teaching English since 1991.
-Before joining EIS, she was an instructor at the INTERLINK Language Center at The University of North Carolina at Greensboro and has also taught in Ecuador (Andean Peace Scholarship program), Japan (LIOJ, Sumitomo and Procter & Gamble), the United Arab Emirates (Higher College of Technology), and various programs in the U.S.
+Lynn has been teaching English since 1991 and joined EIS in 2016.
+Before that, she was an instructor at the INTERLINK Language Center at The University of North Carolina at Greensboro and also taught in Ecuador (Andean Peace Scholarship program), Japan (LIOJ, Sumitomo and Procter & Gamble), the United Arab Emirates (Higher College of Technology), and various programs in the U.S.

 She received her B.S. in business administration–marketing from the University of Illinois, Champaign-Urbana.
 After working in international marketing for several years, she attended the School for International Training in Brattleboro, Vermont and received her M.A.T. in TESOL.
 She enjoys gardening, hiking, kayaking, and visiting the national parks.